-Pursuant to new legislation, 14.2857% of the property tax value of manufacturing property assessed for property tax purposes will be exempt from property taxation; provided, however, that the total amount of the exemption for all entities in the state for that fiscal year will not exceed \$85 million.
-For any year in which the amount is projected to exceed \$85 million, the exemption amount shall be proportionally reduced.
-This new exemption is being phased in equal installments over six years which began in 2018.
-Please note that this exemption does not apply to property under a Fee-in-Lieu agreement as discussed below.
+Pursuant to legislation, 42,8571% of the property tax value of manufacturing property assessed for property tax purposes will be exempt from property taxation provided, however, that the total amount of the exemption for all entities in the State for that fiscal year will not exceed \$170 million.
+For any year in which the amount is projected to exceed \$170 million, the exemption amount shall be proportionally reduced.
+Please note that this exemption does not apply to property under a Feein-Lieu agreement as discussed below.